Molowogan85/HIDDENEXE/README.md

 2. Select the EXE file that you want's to hide and press CHANGE.
 3. Enjoy!

-To learn more please watch this video: https://youtu.be/WZywKXPTaek
+To learn more please watch this video (To see this video you need to subscribe first and send me your e-mail address in https://t.me/ctoslab): https://youtu.be/WZywKXPTaek

 For feature recommendation please add it on the "Issues" tab or contact us: https://www.ctoslab.com/support/